Probability & Statistics for AI/ML

 Why Probability & Statistics Matter

-Machine learning is fundamentally about making predictions under uncertainty.
+machine learning is fundamentally about making predictions under uncertainty.
 Probability and statistics provide the tools to understand and manage that uncertainty.

 1. Probability Fundamentals